 Advocates asked if the drivers and vehicles to be used in the pilot program had been subject to any of Grupo Behr's OOS orders.

 FMCSA Response: During the past 12 months, two of the five vehicles that Grupo will use in the Pilot Program have been placed out of service and deficiencies subsequently corrected.
 FMCSA notes that Grupo Behr's Vehicle Maintenance BASIC score is 30.9% resulting from on-road performance data, which is below our intervention threshold levels.
 In addition, during our PASA, FMCSA confirmed that Grupo Behr has a systematic vehicle maintenance program that meets our requirements.
 The five vehicles to be used in the pilot program were inspected by FMCSA in June 2012 and received Commercial Vehicle Safety Alliance (CVSA) decals.
-The vehicles will be reinspected prior to installation of electronic monitoring devices and CVSA decals applied, as appropriate.
+The vehicles Start Printed Page 11730will be reinspected prior to installation of electronic monitoring devices and CVSA decals applied, as appropriate.
 Additionally, during the past 12 months, one driver who will participate in the pilot program was placed out-of-service for having an expired Licencia Federal de Conductor (LFC) during a roadside inspection.
 The FMCSA confirmed that this driver's LFC has since been reinstated.
 This driver was also subject to several subsequent inspections and has not been placed out of service, indicating that this deficiency was adequately addressed.